Prague

 OUR TOP TIP IN PRAGUE

 Take a walking tour.
 The city is compact and we found these tours a great way to be introduced to the city by someone who knows it well.
 There are lots of these tours available, so shop around and read reviews.
 Our tour started in the modern Wenceslas Square and meandered around the Old Town, and Mala Strana, ending up at the Castle.
 It was fascinating, although our legs ached at the end!
-See a full range of tours from GetYourGuide here: Prague Walking Tours.
+Use the booking app below, or see a full range of tours from GetYourGuide here: Prague Walking Tours.

 MORE THINGS TO DO IN PRAGUE